Dregu/visio/README.md

 ```
 npm install
 ```
-If you are going to use UDP, also install socat
+If you are going to use UDP, also install socat.
 ```
 apt install socat
 ```
-Tested on raspbian jessie.
-With node v7.4.0.
+Tested on RPI1, raspbian jessie and node v7.4.0.

 ## Server
 Receives h264 stream from raspivid and serves it to websocket clients.